 Cathryn Wellner, on her blog "This gives me hope", cites ElderSpirit as #325 in her 1001 reasons to be optimistic.
 She says "ElderSpirit brings depth and dignity to aging."
 Take a look:

 One rental home has become available in ElderSpirit Community.
-It is a 2 bedroom home on the lower level, about in the middle of the pedway.
-The maximum allowable annual income for this unit is $21,780 for one person, $24,900 for two.
+It is a 2 bedroom home on the lower level, about halfway down the pedway.
+The maximum allowable annual income for this rental home is $21,780 for one person, $24,900 for two.
 The monthly rent is $500.

 To explore the early days of ElderSpirit, please follow this link to the website of ElderSpirit Community Inc.: www.elderspirit.net